alttch/finac/README.md

 * transact.deleted

-Depending to your database type, it's REQUIRED to convert these columns to either DATETIME (SQLite, MySQL) or TIMESTAMP (PostgreSQL, without time zone).
+Depending to your database type, it's REQUIRED to convert these columns to either DATETIME (SQLite, for MySQL DATETIME(6) recommended) or TIMESTAMP (PostgreSQL, without time zone).

 ## How to use in interactive mode